 What's a 401k Retirement Plan?

-A 401k is a "defined-contribution" retirement plan.
+A 401k plan is a retirement savings vehicle that falls under the category of a "defined-contribution" retirement plan, as determined by the IRS.
 That means that the employer's contribution to the plan is predefined.

 How can you get started with a 401k?
-Your HR department likely takes care of the management of the plan.
-Some employees are automatically enrolled in a 401k plan with a 3 percent salary contribution, and others may have to wait until their probation period is over to start contributing.
+Your HR department typically takes care of the management of the plan.
+Upon starting a new job, some employees are automatically enrolled in a 401k plan with a 3- percent salary contribution, and others may have to wait until their probation period is over to start contributing.

 Either way, it's worth finding out your specific benefits from your employer, as not all 401k plans are made equal.
 At the very least, find out if one is available, as the earlier you start contributing, the better.

 Contributions to a 401k retirement plan are tax-deferred.
-That means that you don't pay taxes on the amount of money you put into the plan.
+That means that you don't pay taxes on the amount of money you put into the plan, because your employer withholds it from your check to deposit to your 401k account, before applying the income tax calculation to the rest of your pay.

 Jack invests the money in his 401k into a variety of stocks and mutual funds.
-The money grows tax-deferred, so Jack doesn't pay taxes on his capital gains and dividends that his 401k is earning.
+The money grows tax-deferred, so Jack doesn't pay taxes on any of the capital gains and dividends that his 401k investments earn over time.

 By deferring those taxes, Jack is able to reinvest that money, which causes his portfolio to grow faster.

-When Jack turns 65 and decides to withdraw money from his 401k, he pays taxes at that time -- upon withdrawal.
-His tax rate will be based on his current income and the current tax laws when Jack is 65.
+When Jack turns 65 and decides to withdraw money from his 401k, he pays taxes at that time, upon withdrawal.
+His tax rate will be based on the tax bracket for his income and tax laws in place when Jack is 65.

 The Roth 401k Difference